 Through experiential exercises, meditations, group discussions, community-building and home practice, participants will learn to deepen their awareness of themselves as much more than the pain or illness.

 This 17-week course offers 9 bi-weekly classes where new content will be offered, and 8 bi-weekly practice sessions to integrate learning and cultivate community.
 This course is designed for an extended length in order to help participants more fully integrate the teachings and practices into their lives.

 Mindfulness – a recognizing and allowing of physical and emotional experiences at deeper and deeper levels

-Heart Practices – including self-kindness, gratitude, forgiveness
+Heart Practices – including self-kindness, gratitude, working through grief

 Embodiment – learning to bring attention more and more fully into the body so that it starts to feel more like home

 Community – building connections with others who are learning to navigate similar challenges and share common experiences

 The course includes:

 Group dialogue and discussions aimed at community-building and working through challenges

 Daily home practice, including guided meditations and exercises to apply into your life